 Linux server monitoring is an important aspect of the entire network performance monitoring and IT operations management process if your network has Linux servers.
 Basic troubleshooting of Linux servers can be easily achieved using simple built-in commands, especially for monitoring CPU, memory, and processes.
-But that doesn't quite do the job.
-A full-fledged, multi-faceted, all-in-one Linux server monitor is needed for a holistic monitoring approach.
+But that doesn't quite do the job of effective Linux server monitoring tools.
+A full-fledged, multi-faceted, all-in-one Linux server management tool is needed for a holistic monitoring approach.
 This is especially true for businesses and enterprises that want to ensure the best business-continuity experience for their organization and end users.

-OpManager is an all-in-one IT monitoring solution that provides unmatched real-time server monitoring capabilities for various servers, including those running Linux.
+OpManager is an all-in-one IT monitoring solution that provides unmatched real-time Linux server management and monitoring capabilities for various servers, including those running Linux.
 Important Linux server performance metrics like CPU, memory, and health can be monitored using OpManager.
-Multi-level thresholds can be set up for the important server metrics to ensure they are constantly or periodically monitored.
+Multi-level thresholds can be set up for the important Linux server monitoring metrics to ensure they are constantly or periodically monitored.

-To monitor Linux server performance, make sure either Telnet or SSH is enabled on the server.
+To carry out Linux server performance monitoring, make sure either Telnet or SSH is enabled on the server.
 OpManager supports all major Linux distributions, such as Red Hat Enterprise, SUSE, Ubuntu, Fedora, Debian, and CentOS.